(Last updated: May 7, 2026)

 The experts say that the weather and soil here are similar to the Bordeaux region of France.
 Pretty cool, huh?
 That probably explains why we have more than 200 wineries within a 1-hour drive — many of which have won international wine awards.
 Heck, even CNN has noticed our status as the hub for wine lovers in this part of the country.

 This wine scene makes up a big part of the local economy.
 The local tourism board is always running ads across the state and even further afield to promote wine tourism.
-We have companies that offer winery tours via car and/or limousine, and we even have wine cruises along the river that are a perfect evening out for you and a loved one, or you and a group of friends!
-Several years ago, my brothers and I took our mom out on a limo-guided wine tour for her 80th birthday, and it was wonderful!
+We have companies that offer winery tours via car and/or limousine, and we even have wine cruises along the river that are a perfect evening out for you and a loved one, or you and a group of friends.
+Many years ago, my brothers and I took our mom out on a limo-guided wine tour for her 80th birthday, and it was wonderful!

-The community arts scene is alive and well in the Tri-Cities.
-We have great groups and organizations like the Mid-Columbia Symphony, Mid-Columbia Mastersingers and Mid-Columbia Ballet.
-Our local high schools put on award-winning productions every year — we sponsored the Hanford High School drama department while our youngest child was involved with their productions.
+If you love theater, we have regular productions and events at the Richland Players theatre, and there’s an outdoor theater — the HAPO Community Stage — not far away also in Richland.
+Our local high schools put on award-winning productions every year — we sponsored the Hanford High School drama department while our youngest child was involved with their productions, and more recently sponsored the Kamiakin High School Performing Arts program.
 And even younger thespians can get started at the Academy of Children’s Theatre.

 If you like to cook, or prefer to eat fresh food at home, we also have excellent farmer’s markets that run through most of spring, summer, and fall.
 Fresh fruits, vegetables, gourmet spices and so much more — all sourced from local farms.